The Pet Connector

 At the same time, if you can correct something at an energetic level AFTER the dis-ease has entered the body, then the physical body can begin to change and heal itself.

-So, really, I’m not the healer!
+So really, I’m not the healer!
 The body wants to heal itself.
 I’m just the facilitator.
+I experience a huge amount of joy when I'm able to do this for my clients.

-A Scalar Wave Energy Healing session lasts 30-45 minutes, and I’m able to do all the work remotely as well as in person.
+A Scalar Wave Energy Healing session lasts 30-45 minutes, and I’m able to do all the work remotely as well as in person, as energy is not bound by time or space.
 I often prefer to do it remotely, as it requires much intense concentration, without distraction.

-Please reach out to me if you have any questions – including questions about CWALU- or if you would like to book an energy healing session for your animal.
+Please reach out to me if you have any questions – including questions about CWALU- or if you would like to book a communication or energy healing session for your animal.

 Kathy Boyer, The Pet Connector